 - vehicular access will be via a left turn from Ultimo Road.

-- One travel lane on Thomas Street between Hay Street and Ultimo Road, with the additional left turn lane into Ultimo Road being retained.
+- Two travel lanes on Thomas Street between Hay Street and Ultimo Road, with the additional left turn lane into Ultimo Road being retained.

 - From Ultimo Road, there will be no traffic permitted southbound into the proposed Thomas Street shared zone.